Quodatum/BenchX/readme.md

 1. In browser navigate to `/benchmark`

 # Target file or database
-The queries reference `doc("xmark/auction.xml")` so will run against the database `xmark` if it exists otherwise they use the file system.
+The queries reference `doc("benchmark-db/auction.xml")` so will run against the database `benchmark-db`if it exists otherwise they use the file system.

 # xmlgen
 Binaries are supplied for Windows and x86 Linux.
 For other platforms e.g. ARM you